luismarques/qemu/docs/opentitan/darjeeling.md

   * Fast FSM is partially supported, Slow FSM is bypassed
   * Interactions with other devices (such as the Reset Manager) are limited
 * [ROM controller](rom_ctrl.md)
+* SPI device controller (only Flash mode is supported)
+* SRAM controller
+  * Initialization and scrambling from OTP key supported
+  * Wait for init completion (bus stall) emulated
 * SoC Proxy only supports IRQ routing/gating

 ### Sparsely implemented devices